Artwork for Lois Hopwood

 Print of The Summer of 76 detail aprox 50 x 111cm

 I paint landscapes at scale that are often semi abstract and have a sense of place .
 I spent so much time walking this year that my paintings reflect that movement through the landscape .
 However when I make my landscape sketches into very large drawings 8 x 4' , then you could call them almost map like.
 I project the sketches and re draw them in pen and ink .
 I use gesso to white out the fields leaving the hedge rows unpainted and to yellow with UV before arresting time and coating the whole surface in an acrylic glaze.

 My film clips are usually something that has caught my eye, a reflection of light on water moving on a wall is one of my favourites.

 After studying Fine Art as a student in 1986, I spent 20 years going out to work and had many interesting jobs along the way .
-But being an artist means 'getting it', being whole, everything working together.
+But being an artist means everything working together.
 And exhibiting work is an important driver.

 I am an Artist, I often paint landscapes , I love to draw with pen and ink and occasionally I make short films, so short that they are really film clips.

 I find that materials take my work in new directions and research too.

 I had a lot of fun during the first lockdown making a series of short art films for the Presteigne Festival and now I am about to do something similar for the Oriel Davies.

 The films are a how to, a way into making something at home in a relatively short amount of time .
 The Zoom workshops will be a new thing for me.

 In normal times I usually have a student or two per year to help expand their A' Level portfolios and fit in with their timetables usually at the weekends.
 And I would welcome individuals or small groups at the studios in the summer.
 I like to work with an inspirational painter in mind, one of my favourite would be to be a bit like Bonnard .
 I think that looking at another artist is a fast track to improving your painting.